Jay184/megamixplus-mods/README.md

 ## Roadmap
 - [ ] `MM+ API` - Making the life of mod creators easier by exposing data of the game to them.
 - [ ] `PyMM` - A mod loader supporting python scripts.
-Currently a sub-mod of the exiting mod loader allowing python scripts to be loaded.
+Currently a sub-mod of the existing mod loader allowing python scripts to be loaded.
 - [ ] `MM+V` - A small scale online versus mode.
 <div align="right">(<a href="#top">back to top</a>)</div>